When An Accident Causes A Detached Retina

-At Jacobs & Dow, our Connecticut eye injury lawyers have been protecting the rights of accident victims for more than 60 years.
-We help victims of complete vision loss in one or both eyes, as well as victims who have suffered injuries that have led to partial loss of vision, narrowing of range of vision or damage to depth perception.
+At Jacobs & Dow, LLC, our Connecticut eye injury lawyers have been protecting the rights of accident victims for more than 60 years.
+We help victims of complete vision loss in one or both eyes, as well as victims who have suffered injuries that have led to a partial loss of vision, a narrowing range of vision or damage to depth perception.

 Vision loss may also be the result of misdiagnosis.
 If a doctor fails to diagnose glaucoma in a timely manner, the patient could suffer vision loss that might have been prevented had the doctor diagnosed the condition and started treatment immediately.

 Our attorneys understand that vision loss can lead to serious financial concerns, which is why we handle all accident claims on a contingency basis.
 If we do not recover for you, there are no attorney fees.

 Ask For A Free Consultation With A Vision Loss Lawyer: (203) 772-3100